Flowtrace meeting analytics optimizes meetings by addressing pain points and enhancing efficiency, productivity, and team engagement.

 - 49% of employees admitted that they do other unrelated work during meetings rather than paying attention to the meeting agenda.

 - A report suggests that 91% of employees daydreamed during their meetings.
 In comparison, 45% felt overwhelmed by the sheer number of meetings they attended.

-Lost productivity caused by Poor Meeting Culture
+Lost Productivity Because Poor Meeting Culture

 - A survey of 182 senior managers found that 71% of them feel that meetings are unproductive.

 - 45% of senior executives feel that productivity can be increased among the workforce only if meetings were limited to at least one day a week.